cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 {{</table-wrap>}}

 1. Requests inbound to your Worker from the Internet are charged on a unit basis for paid plans.
 [Subrequests](/workers/platform/limits/#subrequests) to external services are not billed on a unit basis, but network time incurred may slightly increase any duration-based billing.
-For WebSockets, each incoming message is billed as a separate request.
+WebSockets messages are unmetered and not billed.

 2. Cloudflare will bill for duration charges based on the higher of your wall time or CPU time, with a multiple of 8 applied to the CPU time to account for the processing power allotted to your Worker.
 Cloudflare will not bill for wall time duration charges beyond the execution [limit](/workers/platform/limits/#worker-limits) given.